Framework targeting overview

-When you create a project, you can specify the version of the .NET Framework that you want to target.
+When you create a .NET Framework project, you can specify the version of the .NET Framework that you want to target.

-You can target a different version of the .NET Framework in each of several projects in the same solution.
+You can target a different version of .NET in each of several projects in the same solution.

-When you change the version of the .NET Framework that a project targets, Visual Studio makes any required changes to references and configuration files.
+When you change the version of .NET that a project targets, Visual Studio makes any required changes to references and configuration files.